What is a Daith piercing?

-The daith piercing is a piercing of the cartilage located in the fold of the ear.
-It is located between the tragus and the rook, in a small part called the " root of the helix ".
-Unlike other ear piercings that are more visible, the daith is relatively discreet because it is located near the ear canal.
+A daith piercing is a perforation of the cartilage located in the crease of the ear.
+It sits between the tragus and the rook, in a small area called the " root of the helix ."
+Unlike other ear piercings that are more visible, the daith is relatively discreet because it is located close to the ear canal.
 However, despite its small size, it is considered one of the most painful piercings due to the thickness of the cartilage in this area.

 INSTAGRAM / @bellathorne via @nyc.piercing

-As with all piercings, the cost of a daith can vary depending on a variety of factors such as geographic location, the reputation of the piercer, and the type of jewelry chosen.
+As with all piercings, the cost of a daith piercing can vary depending on different factors such as geographical location, the reputation of the piercer and the type of jewelry chosen.

-Typically, you can expect to pay between $50 and $100 for the piercing itself, not including the cost of the jewelry.
-It is important to choose an experienced and qualified piercer to ensure a quality piercing and avoid complications.
+Generally, you can expect to pay between 50 and 100 euros for the piercing itself, not including the price of the jewelry.
+It's important to choose an experienced and qualified piercer to ensure a quality piercing and avoid complications.

-Daith piercing healing can take anywhere from six to twelve months, or even longer, depending on the individual.
-As with any piercing, it is essential to follow proper aftercare tips to promote optimal healing.
+Daith piercings can take between six and twelve months to heal, or even longer, depending on the individual.
+As with any piercing, it's essential to follow proper aftercare instructions to promote optimal healing.
 Here are some tips for caring for your daith piercing during the healing period:

 -

-Gently clean the area around the piercing twice a day with sterile saline solution .
-Use a sterile cotton swab or sterile non-woven gauze soaked in saline solution to avoid contamination.
+Gently clean the area around the piercing twice a day with a sterile saline solution .
+Use a sterile cotton swab or a sterile non-woven gauze pad moistened with saline solution to avoid contamination.

 -

 Avoid touching or handling the piercing with dirty hands .
-Wash your hands thoroughly before performing any care.
+Wash your hands thoroughly before performing any aftercare.

 -